TomatenKuchenDEV/docs/docs/sync.md

 This affects all log types - note that if the target server didn't select a log channel on their settings, that log type won't get logged there.

-### Setup
 `sync logs <Server ID>`

 ## Bansync

 Bans and unbans can be synced using the bot as well.
 Unlike logs, bans can be synced to and from multiple servers at the same time.

-### Setup

 `sync bans <Server ID> <Sync bans> <Sync unbans>`

-Sync bans and sync unbans toggle whether bans and unbans should be synced.
+Sync bans and sync unbans toggle whether users should be banned and unbanned.
 If you only want to sync bans, choose "False" for unbans.